-At Charlton school parents and students receive information on Progress, Attainment and Behaviour for Learning at the following points of the year:
+At Charlton school parents and students receive information on Progress, Attainment and Attitude to Learning at the following points of the year:

-- Year 11 receive an annual report in January
+- Year 11 receive an annual written report in March

-- Years 7-10 receive an End of Year report in July
+- Years 7-10 receive an End of Year written report in July

-The Progress Tracking grids received by students during the year in Years 8-10 follow the format below:
+The Progress Tracking grids received by students in Years 10 and 11 follow the format on the right: